 Hi, I’m Jonathan Parr

 … and it is a pleasure to personally welcome you to our website.
-On this page, you’ll learn all about the Parr PT team, the inspiration behind our work, and our specialized physical therapy treatments for complex conditions.
+On this page, you’ll learn all about the PARR PT team and the inspiration behind our work.
+You’ll also find more information about our specialized physical therapy treatments for complex conditions.
 Complex conditions include EDS, POTS, and Dysautonomia.

 So, if you’re dealing with any of these or other issues that are keeping you from living the life you deserve, give us a call for a FREE phone consultation or visit us in person for an on-site assessment.
 Together, we will determine the actual causes of your pain or limitation to target specific body systems that are vital to your recovery.

 About the PARR PT Method

 My team and I are dedicated and enthusiastic physical therapists with years of experience effectively treating complex conditions and injuries.
 What sets us apart from most other PT clinics is the personal attention we give each patient or athlete.
 Our individual, hands-on manual therapy and myokinesthetic treatments use our 3-Systems Approach to holistic health care.

 The 3-Systems approach focuses on systems that are commonly overlooked that include autonomic, gastrointestinal, and vestibular systems.
 Each person undergoes a series of 6 week programs to begin building a stronger foundation required to improve compensation, pain, and function.

 Our motto is always to “Rebuild, Regain, Restore!”

 – Rebuild: Create building blocks necessary for fundamental movements

 – Regain: Build up the strength and stability required for day-to-day activities

 – Restore: Optimal whole-body function for peak performance